23 year old Megan Paul, a braille user from Cheltenham has won the top junior prize in the World Braille Essay Contest

 For the third year running the UK is celebrating winning the top junior prize in the prestigious essay competition.
 The European jury considered 51 essays from 19 different countries and decided that Megan Paul should receive $1,000 dollars from the Japanese sponsors for her essay on the upside of her life with braille entitled ‘The Bumpy Road’.
 She comments ‘It's clear that being a braille reader gives you a different outlook on life.
 Who else reads all the boxes in the pharmacy just because they can?’.

 The writing from our 2014 winner, Brandon Hulcoop also caught the judges eye once again, as he secured a Highly Commended for his innovative essay where he interviewed his family members on their different views on braille.
 The winning essays area available to read below:

-The other winning European essays are of an excellent standard and are a fascinating insight into people’s lives from Countries such as Russia, Estonia and Portugal.
+The other winning European essays are of an excellent standard and are a fascinating insight into people’s lives from Countries such as Romania, Ukraine and Germany.
 They can be found on the EBU website.

 Subscribe to Overdrive, our new digital library service for blind and partially sighted people, through the RNIB shopSubscribe